stinkytoe/bevy_ldtk_asset/README.md

 file are relative to the file itself, and that those paths also exist within the same asset storage location as the `.ldtk` file.

+### External Levels

+LDtk enabled the option to save levels into separate files, with extension `.ldtkl`.

+This is fully supported by this plugin, however they cannot be loaded directly.
+The entire project file must be loaded, though a user can simply refer to the level's asset path directly.
+See [Asset Labeling](#asset-labeling).

+Unfortunately there is metadata in the main project which is needed to properly describe a level, and all of it's sub assets.
+So, loading the entire project is the only option.

 ## Getting Started

 ### Dependencies